Christ Church Georgetown in white text with dark blue background

 WELCOME!
 As a recent or prospective visitor to Christ Church, Georgetown, we hope you find the following information useful.
 If you have other questions or concerns, please do not hesitate to reach out to a member of the clergy or staff via telephone or email.
 We will be happy to help in any way we can.
 In the meantime, we give thanks for your interest in the life of this parish community!

-• Do I have to be an Episcopalian to attend Christ Church?
+• Do I have to be an Episcopalian to attend?

 Christ Church is a house of prayer for all people.
 No matter whether you are a life-long Christian or someone with no faith at all; a cradle Episcopalian or a member of another denomination; a skeptic, a seeker, or someone who is simply in need of community, you are most welcome here.

-• What should I expect during a service at Christ Church?
+• What should I expect during a service?

 The principal act of worship for Episcopalians is the Holy Eucharist, also known as the Mass, Holy Communion, and the Lord’s Supper.
 Services of Holy Eucharist can last anywhere from 45 to 75 minutes, depending on the day, the time of year, and the music to be sung.
 Upon arrival at the Church, an usher will provide you with a printed service leaflet, a document designed to guide you through the liturgy.
 The usher will be happy to answer any questions you may have and, when the time comes, to direct you to the altar rail to receive Holy Communion.
 Please know there is no right or wrong way to participate in worship.
 Come as you are and let the beauty of the words, music, and ritual wash over you.
 For more information, visit the Worship page.